Occupy Democrats

 Occupy Democrats is an American left-wing media outlet built around a Facebook page and corresponding website.
-Established in 2012, it publishes false information, hyperpartisan content, and clickbait.
-Posts originating from the Occupy Democrats Facebook page are among the most widely shared political content on Facebook.
+Established in 2012, it publishes hyperpartisan content, clickbait, and false information.

 History

 Occupy Democrats was established as a Facebook page in 2012 by Rafael and Omar Rivero.
 A corresponding website was later created.
+The website has since closed.
 Its stated objective is to provide a "counterbalance to the Republican Tea Party".

-In September 2022, Occupy Democrats was accused of having raised almost $800,000 for its election fund and donating none of the money to federal candidates, and of donating $250,000 from the fund to Blue Deal LLC, a company that was allegedly women-owned but was actually owned by Rafael Rivero.
-In fact, Blue Deal LLC is a company that was formed in Florida in 2014 by Rafael and Omar Rivero, while The Blue Deal LLC is a 100% women-owned company that was formed in Virginia in 2010.
-The Blue Deal LLC is not related in any way to Blue Deal LLC, Occupy Democrats, or the Rivero brothers.
-In response to the accusations, Omar Rivero claimed that the fund operated as a super PAC and was barred from donating directly to candidates, and that none of the money given to Blue Deal LLC had gone to him or Rafael.
+In September 2022, Occupy Democrats was accused of having raised almost $800,000 for its election fund and donating none of the money to federal candidates.
+In response to the accusations, Omar Rivero claimed that the fund operated as a super PAC and was barred from donating directly to candidates.
 Axios journalist Lachlan Markay said that the election fund was actually a hybrid PAC and thus could donate to political candidates.
+From January 1 of 2025 until June 30 of 2025, Occupy Democrats have raised almost $650,000.

+Founders

+Omar and Rafael Rivero were born in Mexico in c.
+1987, the youngest of seven children.
+Their mother is American.
+The family moved to Florida in 1994.

+Rafael studied at Swarthmore College in Pennsylvania, where he was a member of the College Republicans.
+Omar obtained a soccer scholarship at the University of Missouri–Kansas City, but was forced to quit after one year due to experiencing difficulties with playing soccer; he subsequently studied at Cornell University in 2006, where he majored in industrial and labor relations.
+Omar and Rafael were later diagnosed as having a rare mutation in the MTHFR gene, which causes neuropathy.

+In 2007, Rafael worked for Ron Paul; he later said, "I met a lot of bigoted people along the way, and as a Mexican immigrant, I didn't feel comfortable.
+That was part of my awakening, I would say, away from conservative politics."
+He and Omar joined Barack Obama's 2008 presidential campaign.

+In 2015, Omar joined the advisory board of World Patent Marketing, an invention promotion firm.
+The firm was shut down in May 2018 after the Federal Trade Commission determined that it was defrauding investors.

+In August 2018, Omar launched Liker, a social media platform that was described as being full of misinformation about the Trump administration.
+Liker shut down in 2021.
+Omar launched the beta version of Tribel another social media platform, in October 2021; it exited its beta phase in August 2022.
+That November, The Daily Beast reported that Tribel had an abundance of hateful content despite its "hate-free" branding.